woossi0/suite/docs/usermanual/source/cartography/ysld/reference/featurestyles.rst

 Feature Styles
 ==============

-In YSLD, a Feature Style a block of styling :ref:`Rules <cartography.ysld.reference.rules>`.
-The Feature Style is applied to a single feature type and drawn into an off-screen buffer.
+In YSLD, a Feature Style is a block of styling :ref:`Rules <cartography.ysld.reference.rules>`.
+The Feature Style is applied to a single feature type and drawn in an off-screen buffer.

 .. figure:: img/feature-style.svg

-   feature-style
+   The feature style element

-**The purpose of a Feature Style is to specify drawing order.** The buffer for the first Feature Style will be drawn first, while buffer for the second Feature Style will be processed after that, etc. When drawing is complete the buffers will composed into the final Map.
+**The purpose of a Feature Style is to specify drawing order.** The buffer for the first Feature Style will be drawn first, while buffer for the second Feature Style will be processed after that, etc. When drawing is complete the buffers will composed into the final drawn map.

 A Feature Style is a **top-level element** in a YSLD style.

-Consider the following heirarchy:
+Consider the following hierarchy:

 * Feature Style 1